Foundation-Devices/passport2/docs/miniscript-wallet-policy-progress.md

   same throwaway developer key, independently verified, and copied to the test microSD.
 It installed successfully and signed the captured Liana Testnet PSBT on physical hardware.
+- Firmware `v2.4.0b6` was built from private commit `422dd691`, signed with the same throwaway developer key, independently verified, and copied to the test microSD.
+Physical installation and the consolidated UX review are pending.

 The `v2.4.0b4` signed-file SHA-256 is
 `9042211f7205871ad00def4a9eee66c4f9f95ff523e2b764bbbd38bf87059145`.